rodlie/animsvg/README.md

 This is a community fork of [enve](https://github.com/MaurycyLiebner/enve).
 A 2d animation application.

+A lot of changes are currently happening under the hood, so don't expect anything usable until our first [release](https://github.com/enve2d/enve2d/milestone/1).

+Features currently present will be checked, if they are broken or not fully implemented a review will be done:

+* If they are broken check if a fix is feasible, else remove or disable
+* If they are not fully implemented check if this is a feature worth implementing, else remove or disable

+The goal is to end up with a [v1.0.0](https://github.com/enve2d/enve2d/milestone/7) release in the not too distant future.

+See our issue [tracker](https://github.com/enve2d/enve2d/issues) for more information.

+## License

+Copyright &copy; 2023 enve2d developers

+Copyright &copy; 2016-2022 Maurycy Liebner

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## Build

 We are moving to CMake and currently only Linux is supported, see open [issue](https://github.com/enve2d/enve2d/issues/1) for progress on other platforms.